coursekevin/svise/README.md

 pip install svise
 ```

-If you don't want to rerun experiments, you can skip ahead to the docs.
+The best place to learn about the package is the [documentation](http://svise.readthedocs.io/).

 ### Installing Optional Dependencies